 My former V12R with had gobbs of bass, way more than I needed, even comparing to my Cary SA-200-2. solid state amp; 92.5 db speakers.
 It’s all speaker dependent too.
 I loved the sound of my EL34s in the V12R.

-a big passive radiator on the back, super-sensitive at 99DB efficiency.
+Keep in mind, the OP has Hersey IVs, a big passive radiator on the back, super-sensitive at 99DB efficiency.
 Friends of mine run IVs with 10watt Triode amps, 6L6, KT77, KT88s, plenty of bass in the right room setting.

 Holger’s EL34 40W/ch (Erhart-Audio) Basie amp is plenty for Hersey IVs.
 However I agree KT88s and higher do offer more bass drive in the right amp.